coscyrix/mindbridge/server/docs/api/INVOICE_TENANT_AMOUNT_API.md

 ### When Tenant Amount is Calculated
 - **Condition**: `role_id=3` AND `tenant_id` is provided in the request
 - **Purpose**: Calculate the tenant's share of session fees based on counselor-specific fee split percentages
+- **Scope**:
+  - If `counselor_id` is provided: Calculate for that specific counselor only
+  - If no `counselor_id` is provided: Calculate for ALL counselors in the specified tenant

 ### Calculation Logic
 1. **Group Sessions by Counselor**: Sessions are grouped by counselor to apply individual fee split percentages